State, Private, and Tribal Forestry

-The Eastern Region State and Private Forestry programs collaborate with states, Tribes, landowners, and other partners to protect, conserve, and manage forests and community trees across the 20 Northeastern and Midwestern States and the District of Columbia.
+The Eastern Region State, Private, and Tribal Forestry programs collaborate with states, Tribes, landowners, and other partners to protect, conserve, and manage forests and community trees across the 20 Northeastern and Midwestern States and the District of Columbia.

 We provide leadership, technical support, sound science, grants and financial assistance to help ensure that the region’s forests and trees continue to provide clean water, forest products, wildlife habitat, recreation, and other benefits for present and future generations.